--Goods In-kind services, or - Cash • The donation must not be an isolated event: it must have occurred more than once between May 25, 2020 and Application Submission Deadline. • The recipient of "philanthropic activities" may be more than one individual or nonprofit, including grant-making entities. • Donations dedicated to support services required at a DCA-funded property are not considered. • The donation must have been made or fundraised by the CBD.
+- The donation must not be an isolated event: it must have occurred more than once between May 25, 2020 and Application Submission Deadline. - The recipient of "philanthropic activities" may be more than one individual or nonprofit, including grant-making entities. - Donations dedicated to support services required at a DCA-funded property are notconsidered. - The donation must have been made or fundraised by the CBD. -

-- Reference Documentation: Community Transformation Rubric -Minimum Documents: Developer Entity's IRS tax returns documenting the charitable donation or grant- statements, press releases, letters, or other documentation substantiating the local philanthropic activities.
-Documents must include the CBD, date, and donation- amount/activity. - 3. - Community Improvement Fund Applicants have received a commitment of funds for services to support the provision of community services and resources to the proposed development's future residents- and/or neighbors.
+- Community Transformation Rubric

+- Developer Entity's IRS tax returns documenting the charitable donation or grant statements, press releases, letters, or other documentation substantiating the local philanthropicactivities.
+Documents must include the CBD, date, and donation amount/activity.

+- 3. Community Improvement Fund

+- Applicants have received a commitment of funds for services to support the provision of community services and resources to the proposed development's future residents and/or-neighbors.
 The commitment may be from the Applicant itself or another entity.
-The funds must be directed to a designated financial account that is capable of documenting specific deposits and expenditures.
-The funds must be spent out over a period of five (5) years after the development is placed in service. -
+The funds-must be directed to a designated financial account that is capable of documenting specific-deposits and expenditures.
+The funds must be spent out over a period of five (5) years after-the development is placed in service.

-- Minimum Documents:
+-

-• Commitment of funds.
+- Commitment of funds.

-• Detailed use of funds.
+- Detailed use of funds.

-4. Equitable Allocation Applicants will be rated less competitively in this selection process if: • The development proposed is within or overlaps a Defined Neighborhood already containing a Transformational Community initiative funded in 2020, 2021, or 2022 2023 The Project Team member associated with the submitted partnership letters was awarded or 20222023.
+- 4. Equitable Allocation

+- The development proposed is within or overlaps a Defined Neighborhood already containing a Transformational Community initiative funded in 2020, 2021, or 20222023

-Community Transformation points for an application awarded 9% Credits in 2020, 2021,
+- The Project Team member associated with the submitted partnership letters was awarded Community Transformation points for an application awarded 9% Credits in 2020, 2021, or 20222023.